-Sambhav Nepal was established in 2006 through the collaborative efforts of Mr. Prek K. Khatry and the locals of the Arupokhari Village in northern Gorkha, Nepal.
+Sambhav Nepal was established in 2006 through the collaborative efforts of Mr. Prem K. Khatry and the locals of the Arupokhari Village in northern Gorkha, Nepal.
 The Australian nationals, Allan Walden and Richard Jackson turned out as the major Supporter of this idea to address mainly education and health issues of the Gorkha region.

 A charity Trek which included visits to more than 14 different local schools of Gorkha district with sole motive of raising fund for Sambhav Nepal foundation was organized from january 3 to 13.
 Photo of Mr. Allan Waldon with the oldest man in the local village.

 From 18th November to 2nd December, Volunteering team of 10 supported by ARC @university of New South Wales Global Village (Australia) participated in Arupokhari Volunteer Program (AVP) in Bhairabi Primary, Dharapani Secondary and Balodaya Primary Schools of Gorkha.

 As a part of Sambhav Nepal’s project, 17 volunteers from St Augustine’s College, Sydney, contributed to the construction works at Bhairabi Primary School in Arupokhari, Gorkha, from 25th September to 1st October 2012.

 The Australian Ambassador to Nepal, Hon.
 Susan Grace, inaugurated the new community library at Dharapani School on May 20th, 2010.
 She addressed the lively crowd of locals during this program.
 The library currently holds more than 3,000 books and is already in operation with trained staff.

 The books in the Dharapani Community Library, either purchased by Sambhav Nepal or donated by the community, have been coded with the help of the students and the staff.
 We have started distributing the the membership cards to the students and the locals.